-While no roster moves have been made official, Jason Giambi has a good shot at breaking camp with the Cleveland Indians.
+While no roster moves have been made official, Jason Giambi has a good shot at breaking camp with the Cleveland Indians, according to Bud Shaw of The Plain Dealer.

 Giambi signed a minor league deal with the Indians in February that included an invitation to spring training.
 He will receive a $750k salary with incentives if he makes the roster, something that is looking more and more likely as camp advances.